 Food and Travel Writer, Creative Writer, Photographer, Blogger and RV Adventurer.
 Phyllis has a Fine Arts degree in Creative Writing.
 She appreciates the value of words and good writing.
 What a difference one word can make.
 Co-author of "The Cooking Ladies" regular column in RV Lifestyle Magazine.
 (15th year); Contributor to, and recipe contest judge for, Go RVing (Canada) online.
 Contributor to KOA website and Kompass newsletter Freelance contributor to Family Motor Coaching Magazine (U.S.) Judge at the 2017 Canadian Food Championships in Edmonton, Alberta, and the 2016 World Food Championships in Orange Beach, Alabama.
-Co-author of nine cookbooks including: The Cooking Ladies' Recipes from the Road (Ten Speed Press); The Cooking Ladies Best Little Cookbooks series and The Cooking Ladies' Favorite Happy Hour Recipes, It's 5 o'clock somewhere eCookbook.
+Co-author of ten cookbooks including: The Cooking Ladies' Recipes from the Road (Ten Speed Press); The Cooking Ladies Best Little Cookbooks series and The Cooking Ladies' Favorite Happy Hour Recipes, It's 5 o'clock somewhere eCookbook.
 The tenth cookbook, published June 2017, "On The Road with The Cooking Ladies, Let's Get Grilling" is all about grilling and smoking and traveling the roads of North America to find good barbecue.

 IFWTWA Members Only